ShashankSirmour/GSOC-POC/README.md

 ```
 Care
     attributes ment to store
-    - to stoe hostpital name and informtion
+    - to store hostpital name and informtion
     - longitude ,latitude
     - cost of care
 ```